-While you can buy emergency kits, it's simpler and less expensive to create your own disaster preparedness or emergency preparedness kits.
+While you can buy emergency kits, it's simpler and less expensive to create your own disaster preparedness kit.

 Start with a few basics: drinking water (about 1/2 gallon [approximately 2L] per person daily), can opener, gas stove, current family photos (to help find family members who are missing), flashlights and radio with spare batteries, lantern, heavy-duty work gloves, candles, and matches.